We invested 10% to pay back tech debt; Here's what happened

 Turns out I was not alone in my frustration.
 Tech debt consistently kept coming up retro after retro until the management decided to take it seriously and do something about it.

-So, we had a workshop to drill deeper into this issue: understand why it is happening and how can we take control.
+So, we had a workshop to drill deeper into this issue: understand why it is happening and how we can take control.
 The team had an honest conversation and my respect for the team grew.
 Turns out, their stressful days did not leave much time for cleaning up the mess.
 Who would have thought?
 To their credit, I came in when the code was like a crumbling Jenga tower:

 They were pretty aware of the issue, but the main problems were lack of time and knowledge of best practices.